yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/_index.md

 Keep YugabyteDB Anywhere (YBA) up to date for the latest fixes and improvements, and to be able to [upgrade your universes](../manage-deployments/upgrade-software/) to the latest version of YugabyteDB.
 You cannot upgrade a universe to a version of YugabyteDB that is later than the version of YugabyteDB Anywhere.

-For information on which versions of YugabyteDB are compatible with your version of YugabyteDB Anywhere, see [YugabyteDB Anywhere releases](../../releases/yba-releases/).
+For information on which versions of YugabyteDB are compatible with your version of YBA, see [YugabyteDB Anywhere releases](/preview/releases/yba-releases/).

 You can upgrade YBA using the following methods: